crate/cratedb-guide/docs/performance/index.md

 optimization
 ```
 +++
-Design SQL statements for maximum performance and lower resource usage.
+Design SQL statements for maximum performance and reduced resource usage.
-Applicable when latency matters, or when a resource‑heavy query could
+Use when latency matters or when a resource‑heavy query could overload
-overload your cluster.
+your cluster.
 ::::

 :::::